john-carroll-sw/coffee-chat-voice-assistant/README.md

    Once the app is running, when you navigate to the URL above you should see the start screen of the app shown in the [Visual Demonstrations](#visual-demonstrations) section.

-   To try out the app, click the "Start conversation button", say "Hello", and then ask a question about your data like "What is the whistleblower policy for Contoso electronics?"
+   To try out the app, click the "Start conversation button", say "Hello", and then ask a question about your data like "Could I get a small latte?"

 ## Contributing